-Star Alliance member Lufthansa has started a nice sale for business class seats from several European airports to Baku, Azerbaijan.
-While the prices below €400 are close to common economy fares with checked bags on this route, at least the hard product is, too.
+Star Alliance member Lufthansa has started a nice sale for business class seats from several European airports to Baku, Azerbaijan and Tbilisi, Georgia.
+While the prices below €400 are close to common economy fares with checked bags on these routes, sadly the hard product is, too.
 All flights are operated by Airbus A320 aircraft equipped with Lufthansa’s European business class.
-A stop in Frankfurt is necessary each way.
+A stop in Frankfurt or Munich is necessary each way.

 Lufthansa’s rebooking policies don’t allow you to cancel your flight for a refund.
 You may change travel dates without an extra fee, but you’d still have to pay the price difference, which can easily exceed several €100.